 Just as blood tests play a role in human medicine, they are essential for diagnosing your pet's medical condition.
 The veterinarian can learn numerous things from a blood test, from dehydration to anemia to cancer.
 At Lakewood Pet Vet Animal Hospital in Lakewood, CA, we are experts in veterinary care and have our own in-house bloodwork lab.

 We love our furry friends as much as you do and want to ensure they receive the best.

-Red blood cells are used to determine a number of factors.
-The packed red blood cell count can detect a condition called polycythemia.
-A high count indicates dehydration, while a low count can be an indicator of anemia.
-The hemoglobin concentration test measures the oxygen-carrying capacity of your pet's blood, and the red blood cell count can tell your vet how well your pet's body is functioning.
-Testing the white blood cells is equally useful.
-A high white blood cell count is indicative of infection, whereas a low white blood cell count can mean a weakened immune system.
+There are a number of conditions that can be detected by red blood cells.
+The packed red blood cell count can detect polycythemia, for example.
+A high count indicates dehydration, while a low count can indicate anemia.
+The hemoglobin concentration test measures the oxygen-carrying capacity of your pet's blood, and the red blood cell count tells your vet how well your pet's body is functioning overall.
+Testing white blood cells is also useful.
+A high white blood cell count usually means there is an infection present, whereas a low white blood cell count suggests a weakened immune system.

 Benefits of In-House Blood Work and Diagnostics